 Note: If you don't see this link, you don't have access to this area.

-- In the Multi-factor Authentication section, choose the desired setting (Optional or Off) for Clients / ESS / Web Employee users.
+- In the Multi-factor Authentication section, choose the desired setting (Require or Optional) for Clients / ESS / Web Employee users.

-Optional: When multi-factor authentication is optional, users of NetFirm CS, Employee Self-Service, and Web Employee can choose whether to use the Thomson Reuters Authenticator app to provide an additional layer of security for their logins.
+Optional: When multi-factor authentication is optional, users of NetClient CS, Employee Self-Service, and Web Employee can choose whether to use the Thomson Reuters Authenticator app to provide an additional layer of security for their logins.
 To opt in, clients must follow the process outlined in Managing multi-factor authentication for your login.